 Master's Degree in Anesthesiology

-A Master of Nursing with a concentration in nursing anesthesia may take as long as 32 months to complete.
-This is mainly due to the addition of specialized courses such as the theory of nurse research, advanced health assessment and population health.
-Like a M.S. in Anesthesiology, nursing programs cover the many different aspects of anesthesiology, including specialized techniques, use of equipment, physiology and anatomy.
-A MSN typically requires an extensive residency period of 1-2 semesters, and could also include a master's thesis and a final project to be completed for graduation.
+A Master of Science in Nursing with a concentration in nursing anesthesia may take as long as 32 months to complete.
+This is mainly due to the addition of specialized courses, such as the theory of nurse research, advanced health assessment and population health.
+Like an M.S. in Anesthesiology, nursing programs cover the many different aspects of anesthesiology, including:

 Related to Anesthesiology Graduate Schools: How to Choose